 - Vendor payments are more or less like a football match!
 The vendor gives up & settles for a red card, with letting go 30%-50% of the entire pending amount.

 - The founder travels business class, stays at five-star hotels, and travels every month on the pretext of work.

 - Draws salaries on the names of family members as employees & the list goes on and on…

 And now, I’m in a catch 22 situation, where I really don’t know if I should be reaching out to the founders at all?
 Or should I just let it go?

 In the last 12–18 months, I’ve come across this situation with three different startups, and all the three have raised money from marquee investors in India.
 This whole charade is not what startups are about.
 Unfortunately, a bunch of people seem to be going this same way & it worries me.

 Have you come across any such disheartening narratives?

-P.S. — I know it’s none of my concern how a company works or pays its employees or vendors.
-All that I should be bothered about is, if I’ve got my money out!
-In some cases I have, in some cases I’ve not, but that’s a story for another day.
+P.S. — I know it’s none of my concern about how a company works or pays its employees or vendors.
+All that I should be bothered about is if I’ve got my money out!
+In some cases I have, in some cases, I’ve not, but that’s a story for another day.